 The maximum number of iterations allowed in the iterative sparse matrix solver.
 This should not be set too low, as it may cause the iterations to not capture the dynamic solutions properly.
-Recommended range is usually 10-30 iterations.
+The recommended maximum of 10 iterations usually works, and sandy sediment fractions will converge within a few iterations, while cohesive can take more than 10 iterations to converge.
+If you observe that the model consistently uses more than 10 iterations without giving a very low residual, you should consider allowing more iterations.